Meet the Festival Orchestra Musicians

 The Phoenix Symphony

-Associate Principal Clarinet/Bass Clarinet
+Acting Principal Clarinet

-Steve Hanusofski, clarinet, bass and Eb clarinet (February & March), is Assistant Principal and Bass Clarinet of The Phoenix Symphony.
+Steve Hanusofski, clarinet, bass and Eb clarinet, is Acting Principal of The Phoenix Symphony.
 He began playing the clarinet in junior high, and added flute, bassoon, and saxophone in high school.
 At fifteen, Steve also took up the piano.
 He received his bachelorʼs from North Park University in Chicago and his master’s from Florida State University; he has done doctoral work at FSU and Arizona State University.
 His principal teachers include Clark Brody, Robert Marcellus, Fred Ormand, and Frank Kowalsky.
 Prior to joining The Phoenix Symphony in 1986, Steve performed with the Florida Philharmonic and the Miami Opera Orchestra.
 An active chamber musician, he has appeared often as soloist and a member of the Bel Canto Players.
 He is a faculty member at the Arizona Community School of the Arts and the Arizona School of the Arts.
-This is his thirteenth year at Arizona Musicfest.
+This is his fourteenth year at Arizona Musicfest.

 Glenn Einschlag